 This time of year it seems that many of us are in full on entertaining mode.
 Whether you’re having friends over to watch the game or are hosting a holiday party, there’s a lot going on.
-That of course means lots of food.
+That, of course, means lots of food.

 It seems like whatever kind of entertaining you’re doing this time of year, appetizers are involved.
 When you’re watching the game, appetizers are always a must for snacking.
 If you’re hosting a dinner party, it’s always nice to set something out for your guests to munch on while you’re putting the finishing touches on the meal.

 Dips are always a great choice when you’re entertaining.
 They usually can be fully made ahead of time or assembled earlier and finished right before you’re ready to serve.
-And of course, every delicious dip needs the perfect dipper.
+And, of course, every delicious dip needs the perfect dipper.

 These garlic pretzel bites and this beer cheese dip are a match made in heaven.
 Both perfectly compliment each other.
-And even better, both can be made ahead of time.
+And, even better, both can be made ahead of time.

 If you’ve never made homemade pretzels before, don’t worry, store bought fresh pizza dough makes them so easy.
 Just roll the dough out, cut it into strips and then cut the strips into bite size pieces.